What Does it Really Cost to Furnish One Room? Let’s Calculate

 Wanting a design pro to work some magic on your home?
 Here’s the awkward part nobody wants to talk about… but it’s the one factor that could have it all come to a screeching halt: your interior design budget.
 Let’s explore.

-I consider myself quite fortunate to have a lot of potential clients wanting to work with me.
+I consider myself quite fortunate to have a number of potential clients wanting to work with me.
 Especially this year.
-There seems to be an increase in people wanting to revamp the look and feel of their homes.
+There seems to be an increase in people wanting to revamp the look and feel of their homes, which is great.
 But the downside is that roughly 30% of enquiries don’t progress past the initial free consult due to an inadequate interior design budget.

 In fact, some of the enquiries don’t even make it to the free consult at all.
 This is usually due to the fact that the client has told me their budget when they’ve filled out the consult form.
 And I know from the get-go that it’s simply not enough to achieve what they want to achieve.
 And so then comes the part where I have to email back to explain it’s probably a dream that can’t be realised.

 With that revelation out of the way, I think it’s best we discuss budget – warts and all.
 And I write this post just now because I had a phone conversation that went south quite quickly last week.
 And it went south the moment I discussed money.

 That’s probably why budget comes as such a shock to people.
 Truth is, most of us shop for furniture and decor over the course of a year or more.
 We invest in a sofa to start, then a good rug follows.
 A few months later, we secure that dream armchair.
 And then after tax time or the end-of-year bonus comes through, we can finally afford those sheer curtains.

 I absolutely get all of that.
 But when you work with a designer, and you’re getting all of those products in one hit, they add up.
 And they add up quickly.

 That’s actually one of the bonuses of working with a designer.
 We conceptualise the entire space for you, get all the products at once, style it all in your home – all without you stressing out, or running around on weekends from store to store.